 - 3. Vacancy Rate: The pro forma vacancy rate must be supported by the market environment described in the appraisal.
 During subsequent underwriting by Department staff, the rate may be adjusted up or down to reflect documented market conditions. - 4.
-Debt Service Coverage Ratios: For DHCD subordinated debt, projects must have a minimum debt service coverage ratio of 1.1 to 1 by the first year of sustaining operations after considering all primary debt service payments, including bond financed mortgage payments.
-A debt coverage ratio of 1 to 1 will be required for other amortizing debt service on DHCD financing.
-The Department will work with the sponsor to meet more stringent requirements imposed by other lenders or equity providers. - 5.
+Debt Service Coverage Ratios: For DHCD subordinated debt, projects must have a minimum debt service coverage ratio of 1.2 by the end of the first year of sustained operations taking into account all debt service payments, including proposed DHCD debt service for amortizing loans with fixed monthly payments (as opposed to "cash flow" loans). - 5.
 Project Phasing: Applications for subsequent phases of projects already in receipt of a reservation of loan funds or tax credit allocations must show evidence that the original phase(s) of the project achieved sustaining occupancy.
 DFD defines sustaining occupancy for this purpose as a minimum of 3 months of break-even operations and 90% or above occupancy.
 The Department may waive this requirement upon specific request provided that such requests include a market study meeting the criteria of this plan and demonstrating that the subsequent phase(s) will not adversely affect the leasing and operations of the initial phase.